-Hiking boots should be given their first treatment even before they are broken in on tour: Since shoe care products do not last forever and because often a long time passes between manufacture and sale, it is not possible for shoe manufactures to supply boots that are ready for immediate use.
-After purchase, leather climbing boots, light hikers in real leather or suede or boots with leather inserts should be treated to an extra portion of “nutrition” and care.
+Hiking boots should receive their first treatment even before they are broken in on tour: Since shoe care products do not last forever and because often a long time passes between manufacture and sale, it’s not possible for shoe manufactures to supply boots that are ready for immediate use.
+After purchase, mountain boots, light hikers in real leather or suede or boots with leather inserts should be treated to an extra portion of “nutrition” and care.

 Basic care at the final stage of your tour

-At the end of a long day on a tour, not only your feet but also your boots (hiking boots, light hikers and climbing boots) deserve a little care ritual: Course dirt is removed with water and a cloth or brush.
-The insoles should be taken out, as these collect dampness, the boots aired and left to dry out until use the next morning.
+At the end of a long day on a tour, not only your feet but also your boots (hiking boots, light hikers and mountain boots) deserve a little care ritual: Course dirt is removed with water and a cloth or brush.
+The insoles should be taken out, as these collect dampness, the boots should be aired and left to dry out until use the next morning.

 Extensive care ritual in the “base camp”

 - Gentle cleaning is the be-all and end-all